 There are three designated disabled spaces at the main entrance, with a tarmac path to the entrance door.

-Registered Disability Support Dogs, Registered Hearing Dogs for Deaf People, Registered Guide Dogs for the Blind, Registered Disability Assistance Dogs, Registered Medical Assistance Dogs and Registered Seizure Alert Dogs are welcome when accompanied by and under the control of their owners.
-To ensure the safety and welfare of the public, staff and animals on the premises, the Support Dogs must wear their respective identifying jackets and their Environmental Health and Identification Cards must be carried and shown if required.
-The wearing of identifying jackets and the carrying of the Environmental Health and Identification Cards form part of the regulations for all Registered and Trained Support Dogs in the United Kingdom.
-If you have any queries regarding this policy please contact Assistance Dogs (UK).
+Assistance Dogs are welcome when accompanied by and under the control of their owners.
+To ensure the safety and welfare of the public, staff and animals on the premises, the Support Dogs must wear their respective identifying jackets.
+The wearing of identifying jackets and the carrying of relevant Identification Cards is required.
 We also request you do not allow any Support Dog access to the vicinity of the Tiger Enclosure area, and take an alternative path.
-There is also strictly no access allowed into any of the walk-through enclosures including: Wallaby Walk-through, Bunny Land and the Nocturnal House.
+There is also strictly no access allowed into any of the walk-through enclosures including: Wallaby Walk-through, Bunny Land and the Nocturnal House to reduce the stress caused to these animals under our care.

 Front of House staff